 Third Quarter Moon (50% illuminated)

 The seventh phase of the moon is called the Third Quarter Moon.
-A third quarter moon is visible just after waning gibbous moon.
-After the waning gibbous, its the next moon phases when the moon get smaller and smaller.
+A third-quarter moon is visible just after the waning gibbous moon.
+After the waning gibbous, it’s the next moon phase when the moon gets smaller and smaller.

 Third-quarter means the moon is three-fourths of the way through the lunar cycle.
 Hence the name “Third Quarter Moon”.